Bayesian analysis of muon capture on deuteron in chiral effective field theory: Impact on the MUSUN experiment

 \section{Impact on the MUSUN experiment}

-In this Section we present a minimal study of the impact of our results in the analysis of the future experimental results of MuSun.
-For our analysis we assume that the final error of the experiment is the expected precision of $\sim1.5\%$~\cite{Kammel2021}.
+In this section we present a minimal study of the impact of our results in the analysis of the future experimental results of MuSun.
+For our analysis we assume that the final error of the experiment is the expected precision of $\approx1.5\%$~\cite{Kammel2021}.
 Since this is just a preliminary analysis we consider only the nuclear interaction NVIa and the error associated to this interaction reported in the first line of Table~\ref{tab:results}.
+For this analysis we assume that the MuSun experiment finds a central value for the total capture rate of $393.5$ s$^{-1}$ and an error of $5.9$ s$^{-1}$ ($1.5\%$).

-First we study the dependence of the total capture rate as function of the value of the LEC $c_D$ from which $z_0$ depends linearly.
-For this analysis we fixed the value of $r_A^2=0.46$ without considering the impact of the error associated with $r_A^2$.
-As it can be seen in Figure~\ref{fig:C_D_dependance} the dependence of $\Gamma$ on $c_D$ is linear but with a very small inclination.
-The red dashed lines represent the error generated on $\Gamma$ from the uncertainty on $c_D$.
-As it can be seen, even if the uncertainty on $c_D$ is large the impact on $\Gamma$ is minimal ($\sim0.3\%$).
-A 1.5\% precision on the experimental results would correspond to a very large set of values of $c_D$ much larger than the present constrains, even without considering the uncertainty on $r_A^2$ that would make the case even worst.
+First we study the dependence of the total capture rate as function of the value of the LEC $c_D$ from which $d_R$ depends linearly.
+This is mostly known as

+As it can be seen in Figure~\ref{fig:C_D_dependance} the dependence of $\Gamma$ on $c_D$ is linear but with a very small slope.
+Indeed, just considering only the chiral truncation errors (green band), the experimental value with an uncertainty of $\approx 1.5\%$ (blue horizontal band) would not have any impact on the improvement of the present $c_D$ constraints (red vertical dashed lines).
+Indeed a $1.5\%$ precision on the experimental result corresponds to a very large set of values of $c_D$, much larger than the present constrains.

-On the other hand, we can perform a similar analysis varying $r_A^2$.
+We can perform a similar analysis varying $r_A^2$.
 In this case for simplicity we keep $c_D$ fixed.
 In Figure ~\ref{fig:r_A_dependance} we plot the the capture rate as function of $r_A^2$ for the NVIa interaction.
-The red dashed lines represents the present uncertainty on $r_A^2$ that generate an uncertainty on $\Gamma$ of the order of $\sim1\%$.
-To improve the uncertainty on $r_A^2$ at the order of $10\%$ a rough estimate indicate that we would need a precision of the order of $0.6\%$ on the experimental data.
+The red dashed lines represents the present uncertainty on $r_A^2$.
+The blue band again is the hypothetical result of MuSun with a $\approx 1.5\%$ error.
+As can be seen, the overlap region of the blue and green bands spans a region of values of $r_A^2$ much larger than the present limits on it.
+This indicates that considering our most conservative estimate on the theoretical errors, the MuSun experiment with the present precision goal can not be a useful source for having an independent estimate of $r_A^2$.